TRAINING X-FACTOR IN 3 STEPS

 Throwing Drill:

-Create games with this drill by scoring and setting rules whereby the player throwing the ball must do so from a stationary position.
+Create games with this drill by setting rules that require the player to throw the ball from a stationary position.

 Hitting Slow